jgraham0325/databricks-jobs-runner/README.md

 A Streamlit web application for running Databricks Jobs with dynamic parameter configuration.
 Define job parameters in YAML configuration files and submit jobs through an intuitive web interface.

-This project is also configured as a **Databricks Asset Bundle**, allowing you to deploy and manage Databricks jobs using the Databricks CLI.
+This project is also configured as a **Databricks Asset Bundle**, allowing you to deploy and manage Databricks jobs and the Streamlit app itself using the Databricks CLI.

 ## Technologies Used